2021 COMPETITION RULES

 Participating students must be in grades 7–12 and enrolled in a New York school district within 90 miles of Syracuse or homeschooled in one of those districts (this includes Ithaca, Utica, Watertown, and Rochester).

 Ensembles must be comprised of 3 to 8 musicians playing on standard orchestral instruments.
-Ensembles competing in past years have included string trios and quartets, trios and quartets that include piano, woodwind and brass quintets, woodwinds with strings, and ensembles of all the same instrument (e.g., cello or saxophone quartets).
+Some of the ensembles competing in past years have included string trios and quartets (sometimes with an added piano or wind instrument), woodwind and brass quintets, and ensembles of all the same instrument (e.g., cello or saxophone quartets).

 Each ensemble must have a coach.

-All competing ensembles will receive written evaluations from our two judges, and a photograph of each group will be displayed on the SFCM website.
+All competing ensembles will receive written evaluations from our two judges.

-Each of the musicians in the Best Ensemble (and the Best Syracuse-Area Ensemble, if different) will be awarded $100, as will their coaches.
+Each of the musicians in the Best Ensemble (and the Best Syracuse-Area Ensemble, if selected) will be awarded $100, as will their coaches.

 The decisions of the judges are final.